 (a) A written request to delay the academic review period (pause the tenure and promotion clock) should be submitted to the Department Chair as soon as the faculty member recognizes the disruption to their life is of sufficient scale and duration to significantly impair their capacity to build a record of accomplishment judged appropriate for tenure and/or promotion review.
 The faculty member should not make such an application based on qualifying events and/or effects that are already completed and otherwise resolved.
 The purpose of pausing the clock is to provide an additional year to work toward tenure because of an existing extenuating circumstance, not retroactively to evaluate a candidate's entire probationary period and provide additional opportunity for remediation of criteria-based achievement.
-Except for welldocumented emergencies, no request for extension will be considered or granted later than the date by which Deans request confirmation of intent to undergo review at the beginning of the academic year in which the review is to occur.
+Except for well-documented emergencies, no request for extension will be considered or granted later than the date by which Deans request confirmation of intent to undergo review at the beginning of the academic year in which the review is to occur.
 If the Department Chair approves, the Chair's approval letter should include a description of how the delay of the academic review period is expected to change the timeline for tenure and promotion review, including all remaining formative and summative reviews.
 The Chair's letter is sent to the Dean.
 If the Dean approves, the approval letter will be forwarded to the Provost for final approval.

 - (b) Requests for delaying the Academic Review Period for all circumstances must be approved by the Department Chair, Dean, and Provost.
 Routine approval is expected for birth/adoption of a child, use of parental leave, FMLA, and leave related to military service.
 Requests that are denied at any administrative level can be appealed to the next administrative level. - 3.
 Exceptions.
-Requests for an exception to this policy must be submitted in writing to the Provost.
+Requests for an exception to this policy must be submitted in writing to the Provost. - 6.030.2.3 Locus of Tenure.
+The locus of tenure is in the University.
+Assignment of tenured faculty will normally be to academic departments, but tenured faculty may be assigned by consent to other professional duties.
+Tenure, once granted, remains in the University. - 1.
+Reassignments.